PagRank and the Reasonable Surfer Model

 The rank of a document may be interpreted as the probability that a reasonable surfer will access the document after following a number of forward links.

 How much value might a link on a page pass along in a link-based ranking system like PageRank?

 Under the patent filing granted today, the value of a link may be different based upon a large number of factors, such as where the link is located on a page, whether the link is a different color or font style than other links, how many words are used in the anchor text for the link.
 The search engine could consider whether the link text used is commercial or not, what the topic of the page is that the link appears upon and the topic of the page pointed to by the link, and many others.

-It’s likely that Google quickly moved past the 1999 description of PageRank in The PageRank Citation Ranking: Bringing Order to the Web, where the weight of links were shown as split equally amongst links pointing out from a page.
+It’s likely that Google quickly moved past the 1999 description of PageRank in The PageRank Citation Ranking: Bringing Order to the Web, where the weight of links was shown as split equally amongst links pointing out from a page.
 This patent describes a number of approaches that Google may have used to weight the value of links differently, though it’s likely that the lists above provide more value as possible examples of how links might be weighed than as definitive guidelines.

 It does offer one broad rule of thumb that might be helpful.
 Which links on a page are most likely to be selected by a reasonable surfer – those are the links that probably carry the most weight.